New Jersey radar to shut down for two weeks of maintenance in April, May

 "When they do it in September and October, you’re in hurricane season.
 If you do it during the wintertime, there’s winter storms to talk about...
 We've gotten no negative feedback from anybody."
 Miketta said.

-The radar site at Fort Dix, in conjunction with the radar site at Dover Air Force Base in Delaware cover South Jersey nearly equally.
-For parts of Cape May and Cumberland county, it is actually the radar site in Delaware that is closer than the one at Fort Dix.
+The radar site at Fort Dix, in conjunction with the radar site at Dover Air Force Base in Delaware, cover South Jersey nearly equally.
+For parts of Cape May and Cumberland counties, it is actually the radar site in Delaware that is closer than the one at Fort Dix.

 The Service Life Extension Plan (SLEP) was implemented in 2013 to extend the service life of the current Weather Surveillance Doppler Radar-88 Doppler radars, installed in the early to mid-1990s, into the 2030s.

-"The phased array techonolgy is there, but the big issue is the money.
+"The phased array technology is there, but the big issue is the money.
 They're about $30 million.
-These (the current radars in use) are about $1 to $2 million," Miketta said.
+These (the current radars in use) are about $1 million to $2 million," Miketta said.

 Welcome to the discussion.